pwwl/CoCoTsimulator/README.md

 ## Extending the tool

-All the code is available in the `src/` folder, feel free to extend it.
+All the code is available in the `src/` folder; feel free to extend it.
 Much of the code that was tested for debugging or potential other features still exists in skeleton form.
 Hopefully it makes it easier to understand.

 ---
-All work in this repo is licensed under the Apache 2.0 license.
+All work in this repo is licensed under the [Apache 2.0 license](LICENSE).

 This is research grade code and is not guaranteed to be bug free.
 This repo is not actively maintained, issues and PRs *might* be addressed.